 mathematically why the sky is blue

 (Answer = Rayleigh Scattering).

-The difference between quality coated non-glare lenses and less expensive versions can be broken down into a couple of areas.
+The difference between quality non-glare lenses and less expensive versions can be broken down into 3 areas.

 1. Front surface only coatings or back surface only vs. Front and back surface coatings